Food Science Distance Education Program

 Who is Eligible to Apply?

 Students living in the United States, Canada, or who are active duty American military can apply for the various food science programs.
-Students also must meet their specific program's specific admission requirements.
+Students also must meet their program's specific admission requirements.